thenexthub/Codira/docs/StdlibAPIGuidelines.rst

 .. default-role:: code

 =======================================
-Swift Standard Library API Design Guide
+Codira Standard Library API Design Guide
 =======================================

 ..
-Note:: This guide documents *current practice* in the Swift
+Note:: This guide documents *current practice* in the Codira
           standard library as of April 2015.
 API conventions are expected to evolve in the near future to better harmonize with Cocoa.

-The current Swift Standard Library API conventions start with the Cocoa guidelines as discussed on these two wiki pages: [`API Guidelines <http://cocoa.apple.com/cgi-bin/wiki.pl?API_Guidelines>`_, `Properties <http://cocoa.apple.com/cgi-bin/wiki.pl?Properties>`_],
+The current Codira Standard Library API conventions start with the Cocoa guidelines as discussed on these two wiki pages: [`API Guidelines <http://cocoa.apple.com/cgi-bin/wiki.pl?API_Guidelines>`_, `Properties <http://cocoa.apple.com/cgi-bin/wiki.pl?Properties>`_],